RedisLabs/redislabs-docs/content/rs/databases/active-active/manage.md

 1. In the **Participating clusters** section, go to **Other participating clusters** and click **+ Add cluster**.

-1. In the **Add cluster** configuration panel, enter the new cluster's URL, port number, and the username and password of a user with **DB Member** permissions in the new participating cluster:
+1. In the **Add cluster** configuration panel, enter the new cluster's URL, port number, and the admin username and password for the new participating cluster:

     {{<image filename="images/rs/screenshots/databases/active-active-databases/participating-clusters-add-cluster.png" alt="Add cluster panel.">}}{{</image>}}